1. What does the World Mosquito Program do?

-The unique advantage of the WMP’s Wolbachia method is that in addition to helping to protect communities from mosquito-borne diseases like Zika, dengue and chikungunya, we are not posing a risk to natural ecosystems.
-Long-term monitoring shows that the WMP’s natural Wolbachia method is self-sustaining in almost all international project sites up to seven years after our teams carry out releases.
+The unique advantage of the WMP’s Wolbachia method is that in addition to helping to protect communities from mosquito-borne diseases like Zika, dengue, chikungunya and yellow fever, we are not posing a risk to natural ecosystems.
+Long-term monitoring shows that the WMP’s natural Wolbachia method is self-sustaining in almost all international project sites up to eight years after our teams carry out releases.

 8. You say that the World Mosquito Program's Wolbachia method will be more economical and sustainable than other methods.
 Why is that?

 The World Mosquito Program is implementing a self-sustaining, cost-effective form of vector control, without needing to continually suppress the mosquito population.
 In contrast to insecticide based programs, or the use of Wolbachia for population suppression, our method has the potential to offer sustained protection from disease regardless of the number of mosquitoes present in the environment.